Auto-updating ESPHome Devices with Home Assistant

 entity_id: "{{ outdated_esp_items }}"

-So far I never encountered issues with new ESPHome releases, and as long as you’re not using any kind of low-level operation (eg. via function Lambdas) it should work reliably.
+I’ve never had issues with new ESPHome releases breaking things — as long as you’re not using low-level operations like Lambda functions, this should work reliably.